 Step 3: Under Local directory, locate the file named IconCache (IconCache.db), right-click on the file, and then click Delete.

 Click Yes if you see the confirmation box.
 You might not see the confirmation prompt if you haven’t enabled delete confirmation dialog.

 Step 4: Finally, right-click on the Recycle Bin icon on the desktop and then click Empty Recycle Bin to clear IconCache.db and other files.

 Step 5: Close all running applications and reboot your PC once to create a new IconCache.

 Use third-party software to easily rebuild the icon cache

-The above mentioned method (Method 1) is the best way out there to rebuild the cache, but if you’re unable to delete the icon cache by following the directions in Method 1, you can use a free software called Rebuild Icon Cache.
+The method mentioned above (Method 1) is the best way out there to rebuild the cache.
+But if you’re unable to delete the icon cache by following the directions in Method 1, you can use a free software called Rebuild Icon Cache.
 The program not only rebuilds the cache but also backs up the original icon cache file so that you can restore the original file if you start experiencing issues with the new cache.

 Step 2: Right-click on Rebuild Icon Cache software and click Run as administrator.
 Click Yes button when you see the User Account Prompt.
 And if you’re asked to enter the admin password, please do the needful.